-With the support from NSF, HotNets-V is pleased to announce that it will be making a limited number of travel grants to graduate students to attend the workshop.
-The student travel grant is open to any graduate student.
+With the support from NSF, HotNets-VI is pleased to announce that it will be making a limited number of travel grants to graduate students to attend the workshop.
+The student travel grant is open to any graduate student that is enrolled at a US university.
 An award includes an invitation for those who are not otherwise invited.

 How to Apply

-Applications and support letters should be mailed to hotnetsVemail@example.com.
-The application deadline is extended to 11:59pm PST, Nov 6 2006.
-Applicants will be notified of the decision no later than Nov 13 2006.
+Applications and support letters should be mailed to firstname.lastname@example.org.
+The application deadline is Oct 22, 2007.
+Applicants will be notified of the decision no later than Oct 28, 2007.

 An application for a travel award will consist of the student's vita, a letter from the student and a letter from the student's advisor.
 The letter from the student should indicate why the student believes he or she would benefit from attending the HotNets workshop.
 The student's letter should include

 - a brief summary of research interests and accomplishments to date;